gabrield03/cs163/docs/project-doc.md

 	- Energy Usage and Weather Combined:
 		- Average Monthly Energy Usage and Temperature Comparison:
-			- I will use a dual-axis plot to compare the average energy usage per month (from 2013 to 2024) with the average maximum and minimum temperatures, by region.
-Visually, energy usage is shown as a box plot and the min/max temperatures will be shown as line plots.
-With this plot, the goal is to identify patterns, relationships, or correlations between temperature and energy consumption as they change over time.
+			- These are dual-axis plot that compare the average energy usage per month (from 2013 to 2024) with the average maximum and minimum temperatures, by region.
+Visually, energy usage is plotted using a box plot and the min/max temperatures are plotted with line plots.
+With these plots, the goal is to identify patterns, relationships, or correlations between temperature and energy consumption as they change over time.

 			![alt text](/docs/assets/plots/Dual_Ax_95110.png)